thompsonson/neuralnet-background/posts/NN_Series_005_regularisation.md

 Note:

-- **If the penalty is too strong:** the model will underestimate the weights and underfat the problem.
+- **If the penalty is too strong:** the model will underestimate the weights and underfit the problem.

 - **if the penalty is too weak**: the model will be allowed to overfit the training data.